-Eating Well & Loving Our Bodies: A Conversation with Yoga Teacher Talia Sutra
+Eating Well & Loving Our Bodies: In Conversation with Yoga Teacher Talia Sutra

 I’ve always been fascinated by great teachers.
 When I came across this quote a few years ago by Dr. Palmer Parker: “Good teaching cannot be reduced to technique; good teaching comes from the identity and integrity of the teacher,” I remember thinking, YES!
 Talia Peretz, a NYC-based yoga teacher, reminds me of that — an embodiment of integrity.
 I recently spoke with Talia, also known as Talia Sutra, about her tips for staying healthy while traveling.